 Other than the shares issued to the selling shareholders of MCP, none of our shares are held in escrow or subject to contractual restrictions on transfer.
-In connection with the acquisition of MCP, each of the selling shareholders entered into a lock-up agreement with us, restricting the transfer and sale of 11,377,797 of our shares issued in consideration for the acquisition of all of the issued and outstanding common shares of MCP.
+In connection with the acquisition of MCP, each of the selling shareholders entered into a lock-up agreement with us, restricting the transfer and sale of an aggregate of 11,377,797 of our shares issued in consideration for the acquisition of all of the issued and outstanding common shares of MCP.
 Under the terms of the lock-up agreement, the shares that we issued to the selling shareholders of MCP may not be transferred for up to 18 months after the closing date of the acquisition (April 8, 2011), with one-third of these common shares to be released from such requirement every six months after the closing date.
-The first release will occurred on October 8, 2011; the two remaining release dates are April 8, 2012 and October 8, 2012, respectively.
+The first release occurred on October 8, 2011; the two remaining release dates are April 8, 2012 and October 8, 2012, respectively.

-Designation of class Number of securities as at May 31, Percentage of class

-2011 subject to a contractual

-restriction on transfer
+Number of securities as at December 31, 2011 subject to a contractual restriction on transfer

-Common Shares 11,377,797 16.05%